samboy/MaraDNS/README.md

 where a `stat` call for a file’s modification time fail after the Y2038 cutoff, one can avoid Y2038 issues by having a SOA record with a serial number in zone files.
-The Windows port of MaraDNS, as of 3.5.0028, uses Y2038 Windows calls instead of POSIX calls to get zone file timestamps.
+The Windows port of MaraDNS, as of 3.5.0028, uses Windows Y2038 compliant system calls instead of POSIX calls to get zone file timestamps.

 Both Deadwood and coLunacyDNS make some effort to generate accurate timestamps on *NIX systems with a 32-bit time_t until later than